 - ecological zone – alpine desert

-The stats above give an idea of how my body dealt with the day’s walk.
+The stats above show how my body dealt with the day’s walk.
 Compared to the previous day, we covered 2.3 km less distance and spent 1:40 hr. less time doing it.
 However, the calorie burn was only 15% less – thanks to the almost continuous uphill we faced.
 The steepest sections would be at the start of the day and at the end as we approached our tent site.

 It was another beautiful morning in the neighbourhood as we gathered in the dining tent shortly after 7.
-The sun was out and there was little wind.
-We had clear views of Kilimanjaro’s summit and of Mount Meru, some eighty kilometers to the west.
+The sun was out, and there was little wind.
+We had clear views of Kilimanjaro’s summit and Mount Meru, some eighty kilometers to the west.

 Up and Over the Hump:

-Thirty minutes later that spot on the trail where Yusuph was standing was on the distant ridge on the top third of the image.
+Thirty minutes later, that spot on the trail where Yusuph was standing was on the distant ridge on the top third of the image.
 I sat there and watched the porters with their double carries – backpacks on their shoulders (but without the use of hip belts) and bags on their heads and wondered if having that weight on top of the heads was actually effective.
-This Wikipedia article (see here), while providing some interesting background, left me wondering!

 East Towards The Barafu Camp:

-Turning around from the porters coming my way, I faced east and saw the Barafu Campsite on the top of the ridge up ahead.
-While it looked fairly close, it would take us about 90 minutes and another 400 meters of uphill to get there.
+Turning around from the porters coming my way, I faced east and saw the Barafu Campsite on the top of the ridge.
+While it looked fairly close, it would take about 90 minutes and another 400 meters uphill to get there.

 As we approached the Camp, I wondered about the name Barafu.
-In Swahili, it means “ice”.
-My thought that there was a time when the glacier reached all the way down to the 4600-meter level and thus gave the Camp its name was wrong.
-Later that afternoon I would read in my copy of Stedman’s Kilimanjaro that “the camp is probably called this because of its proximity to Rebmann Glacier, away to the north-west.”
+In Swahili, it means “ice.”
+I thought that there was a time when the glacier reached down to the 4600-meter level and thus gave the Camp its name was wrong.
+Later that afternoon, I would read in my copy of Stedman’s Kilimanjaro that “the camp is probably called this because of its proximity to Rebmann Glacier, away to the north-west.”

 Well, there is certainly no ice at Barafu.
 But there was wind – and it would only pick up as the afternoon turned into evening.

 Given the number of trekking parties at Barafu, the campsite area goes up the ridge for some distance.
-We walked through the lower Barafu tent sites and continued on towards the ranger’s hut.
-The Popote crew had set up our camp near the hut behind some rocks that provided a bit of a windscreen.
+We walked through the lower Barafu tent sites and continued towards the ranger’s hut.
+The Popote Camp was located near the hut and behind some rocks that provided a bit of a windscreen.